The Good Provider

 The Good Provider is a 1922 American silent drama film directed by Frank Borzage and written by Fannie Hurst and John Lynch.
 The film stars Vera Gordon, Dore Davidson, Miriam Battista, Vivienne Osborne, William Collier, Jr., John Roche, and Ora Jones.
 The film was released on April 2, 1922, by Paramount Pictures.
 It is not known whether the film currently survives.

 Plot

-As described in a film magazine, Julius Binswanger (Davidson) has at last managed to save enough to send for his wife Becky (Gordon) and two children Pearl (Battista as a child, Osborne when grown) and Izzy (Collier) who have spent their time since leaving their hovel in Russia in a place little better, the swarming tenements in the East Side of New York City.
+As described in a film magazine, Julius Binswanger has at last managed to save enough to send for his wife Becky and two children Pearl and Izzy who have spent their time since leaving their hovel in Russia in a place little better, the swarming tenements in the East Side of New York City.
 He meets them at the tiny train station in a little town about forty five minutes from the city, and they are overwhelmed by the home he has bought as a surprise, a rickety old home at the edge of the village, but still their very own home.
 Over the next few years Julius prospers.